mydatamyconsent/go-sdk/docs/DataConsentDetailsDto.md

 HasConsentDetails returns a boolean if a field has been set.

+### GetIdentifiers

+`func (o *DataConsentDetailsDto) GetIdentifiers() []DataConsentIdentifier`

+GetIdentifiers returns the Identifiers field if non-nil, zero value otherwise.

+### GetIdentifiersOk

+`func (o *DataConsentDetailsDto) GetIdentifiersOk() (*[]DataConsentIdentifier, bool)`

+GetIdentifiersOk returns a tuple with the Identifiers field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIdentifiers

+`func (o *DataConsentDetailsDto) SetIdentifiers(v []DataConsentIdentifier)`

+SetIdentifiers sets Identifiers field to given value.

+### HasIdentifiers

+`func (o *DataConsentDetailsDto) HasIdentifiers() bool`

+HasIdentifiers returns a boolean if a field has been set.

+### SetIdentifiersNil

+`func (o *DataConsentDetailsDto) SetIdentifiersNil(b bool)`

+ SetIdentifiersNil sets the value for Identifiers to be an explicit nil

+### UnsetIdentifiers
+`func (o *DataConsentDetailsDto) UnsetIdentifiers()`

+UnsetIdentifiers ensures that no value is present for Identifiers, not even an explicit nil
+### GetApprovedDocuments

+`func (o *DataConsentDetailsDto) GetApprovedDocuments() []DataConsentRequestedDocument`

+GetApprovedDocuments returns the ApprovedDocuments field if non-nil, zero value otherwise.

+### GetApprovedDocumentsOk

+`func (o *DataConsentDetailsDto) GetApprovedDocumentsOk() (*[]DataConsentRequestedDocument, bool)`

+GetApprovedDocumentsOk returns a tuple with the ApprovedDocuments field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetApprovedDocuments

+`func (o *DataConsentDetailsDto) SetApprovedDocuments(v []DataConsentRequestedDocument)`

+SetApprovedDocuments sets ApprovedDocuments field to given value.

+### HasApprovedDocuments

+`func (o *DataConsentDetailsDto) HasApprovedDocuments() bool`

+HasApprovedDocuments returns a boolean if a field has been set.

+### SetApprovedDocumentsNil

+`func (o *DataConsentDetailsDto) SetApprovedDocumentsNil(b bool)`

+ SetApprovedDocumentsNil sets the value for ApprovedDocuments to be an explicit nil

+### UnsetApprovedDocuments
+`func (o *DataConsentDetailsDto) UnsetApprovedDocuments()`

+UnsetApprovedDocuments ensures that no value is present for ApprovedDocuments, not even an explicit nil
+### GetApprovedFinancials

+`func (o *DataConsentDetailsDto) GetApprovedFinancials() []DataConsentRequestedFinancialAccount`

+GetApprovedFinancials returns the ApprovedFinancials field if non-nil, zero value otherwise.

+### GetApprovedFinancialsOk

+`func (o *DataConsentDetailsDto) GetApprovedFinancialsOk() (*[]DataConsentRequestedFinancialAccount, bool)`

+GetApprovedFinancialsOk returns a tuple with the ApprovedFinancials field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetApprovedFinancials

+`func (o *DataConsentDetailsDto) SetApprovedFinancials(v []DataConsentRequestedFinancialAccount)`

+SetApprovedFinancials sets ApprovedFinancials field to given value.

+### HasApprovedFinancials

+`func (o *DataConsentDetailsDto) HasApprovedFinancials() bool`

+HasApprovedFinancials returns a boolean if a field has been set.

+### SetApprovedFinancialsNil

+`func (o *DataConsentDetailsDto) SetApprovedFinancialsNil(b bool)`

+ SetApprovedFinancialsNil sets the value for ApprovedFinancials to be an explicit nil

+### UnsetApprovedFinancials
+`func (o *DataConsentDetailsDto) UnsetApprovedFinancials()`

+UnsetApprovedFinancials ensures that no value is present for ApprovedFinancials, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)